Who am I?

 Why I’m a supporter of pensions dashboards

-From 2007-10, whilst helping the Department for Work and Pensions (DWP) with the set up of Automatic Enrolment (AE) and the National Employment Savings Trust (NEST), I really began to understand how confusing and worrying most of the UK population finds the topic of preparing for retirement, and thinking about the future and money generally.
+From 2007-10, whilst helping the Department for Work and Pensions (DWP) with the set up of Automatic Enrolment (AE) and the National Employment Savings Trust (NEST), the consumer insight research coming in to inform NEST’s design really helped me understand how confusing and worrying most of the UK population finds the topic of preparing for retirement, and thinking about the future and money generally.

 Confidence comes from information and knowledge.
 In particular, being able to see in one place all the pension income you’ve built up so far in your career to date.
 This is just what pensions dashboards are for.